-Section 4.02 Campers & Temporary Shelters
+§ 240-4.02.
+Campers and temporary shelters.

-- (A) It shall be unlawful for any person to park or erect a camper (travel trailer, recreation vehicle) or other temporary shelter (e.g., tent, tipi, yurt), except in an approved campground, an approved sales lot, or on a residential or undeveloped lot, subject to the following provisions. - (B) One camper or other temporary shelter may be parked on a residential lot (lot in which a dwelling is the principal use) provided that: - a. it is not located within required setbacks for the district in which it is located; - b. it is not occupied for dwelling purposes for more than 30 days within any one year period; and - c. is not hooked up to a water system, septic system or other utilities unless permitted as a dwelling unit in accordance with these regulations. - (C) Any sewage generated by a camper or other temporary shelter shall be disposed of in accordance with all applicable local, state and federal regulations. - (D) Campers are permitted to be parked in approved campgrounds for temporary periods and on construction sites subject to the standards contained in Section 3.12.
+A. It shall be unlawful for any person to park or erect a camper (travel trailer, recreation vehicle) or other temporary shelter (e.g., tent, tipi, yurt), except in an approved campground, an approved sales lot, or on a residential or undeveloped lot, subject to the following provisions.

-Section 4.03 Day Care Facilities

-(A) Home Day Care.
+B. One camper or other temporary shelter may be parked on a residential lot (lot in which a dwelling is the principal use) provided that:

+(1) It is not located within required setbacks for the district in which it is located;

+(2) It is not occupied for dwelling purposes for more than 30 days within any one year period; and

+(3) Is not hooked up to a water system, septic system or other utilities unless permitted as a dwelling unit in accordance with these regulations.

+C. Any sewage generated by a camper or other temporary shelter shall be disposed of in accordance with all applicable local, state and federal regulations.

+D. Campers are permitted to be parked in approved campgrounds for temporary periods and Page 126 of 194 on construction sites subject to the standards contained in Section 3.12.

+§ 240-4.03.
+Day care facilities.

+A. Home day care.

-- (1) Home Child Care.
-In accordance with the Act [§4412(5)], a state registered or licensed child care home serving six or fewer children on a full-time basis and up to four additional children on a part-time basis which is conducted within a single-unit dwelling by a resident of that dwelling shall be considered a permitted use of the property.
-Such uses shall require a permit issued by the Zoning Administrator in accordance with Section 6.01. - (2) Home Adult Care.
-The care of eight or fewer persons which is conducted within a single-unit dwelling by a resident of that dwelling for less than 24 hours per day shall be considered a permitted use of the single-unit residence.
+(1) Home child care.
+In accordance with the Act [§ 4412(5)], a state registered or licensed child care home serving six or fewer children on a full-time basis and up to four additional children on a part-time basis which is conducted within a single-unit dwelling by a resident of that dwelling shall be considered a permitted use of the property.
 Such uses shall require a permit issued by the Zoning Administrator in accordance with Section 6.01.

+(2) Home adult care.
+The care of eight or fewer persons which is conducted within a singleunit dwelling by a resident of that dwelling for less than 24 hours per day shall be considered a permitted use of the single-unit residence.
+Such uses shall require a permit issued by the Zoning Administrator in accordance with Section 6.01.

-(3) Other Day Care Facilities.
+(3) Other day care facilities.
 Any day care facility not covered under (1) or (2) above may be permitted in designated zoning districts in accordance with Article II.
 Such uses are subject to site plan review in accordance with Section 5.03, and to conditional use review under Section 5.04.